 As attackers create new sites or compromise legitimate websites and applications that aren’t blacklisted – often using zero-day and obfuscated exploits with no antivirus signatures, the attack success rate remains high.

 While not the average modus operandi of a hacker, the water hole attack is particularly nefarious due to the fact that it’s difficult to detect and relies on social engineering – taking advantage of human error.

 Who Has Been Affected by Watering Hole Attacks?

-A diverse victim set, we see watering hole attacks being used by everyone from the Chinese government against political dissidents, foreign APTs against US nuclear scientists, industrial espionage against US/UK defense contractors through attempts to steal COVID-19 research by targeting COVID-19 researchers.
-One of the more sophisticated watering hole attacks recently was uncovered by Google security team Project Zero who uncovered a sophisticated watering hole that attracted users of a particular group to websites and through an android application and utilized four zero-days in their attack.1 Another one tracked by Kaperski Labs found a much less sophisticated but still successful watering hold that incorporated a website, malicious Java, and a phony Adobe Flash update pop-up to trick a particular group of people could be infiltrated2.
+A diverse victim set, we see watering hole attacks being used by everyone from the Chinese government against political dissidents, foreign APTs against US nuclear scientists, and industrial espionage against US/UK defense contractors through attempts to steal COVID-19 research by targeting COVID-19 researchers.
+One of the more sophisticated watering hole attacks recently was uncovered by Google security team Project Zero who uncovered a sophisticated watering hole that attracted users of a particular group to websites and through an android application and utilized four zero-days in their attack.1 Another one tracked by Kaspersky Labs found a much less sophisticated but still successful watering hold that incorporated a website, malicious Java, and a phony Adobe Flash update pop-up to trick a particular group of people who could be infiltrated.